 - While interrogating Adol, Ingrid mentions several events that frequently happen to Adol during his adventures, such as his bad luck with boats and tendency to lose all equipment between games, asking Adol if he is doing them on purpose.

 - There are several returning monsters from previous games, which Adol can point out in his dialogue options.

-- General Leo, one of the characters from Ys: Memories of Celceta, is mentioned to be the one responsible for capturing the city of Baldeux during the war between the kingdom of Glia and Romn which occurred eight years ago.
+- General Leo, one of the characters from Ys: Memories of Celceta, is mentioned to be the one responsible for capturing the city of Balduq during the war between the kingdom of Glia and Romn which occurred eight years ago.

 - Conveniently an Orphan: All monstrums except Adol and Doll are this.
-Justified as they are actually clones of the historical figures from Baldeux 500 years ago, meaning they never had real parents to begin with.
+Justified as they are actually clones of the historical figures from Balduq 500 years ago, meaning they never had real parents to begin with.

-- Cloning Blues: The big reveal of the game is that not only is Adol we control for much of the game a clone of the real Adol but also other monstrums except the Doll are clones of the historic figures from Baldeux 500 years ago.
+- Cloning Blues: The big reveal of the game is that not only is Adol we control for much of the game a clone of the real Adol but also other monstrums except the Doll are clones of the historic figures from Balduq 500 years ago.